 That’s why we are excited to announce our new ebook, The Complete Guide to Building a Successful Agile Team, written by Enterprise Agile Transformation Leader, John Blanco.

-In the guide, we break down each of the vital roles needed to build a team as you scale Agile within your organization:
+In the guide, you’ll find tips and useful examples on how to achieve an efficient agile team organization.
+You’ll also see a breakdown of each vital role needed to build a team as you scale Agile within your organization:

 - Product Owner